What is varicose veins:

-5. Once all the leg of the stocking is above your ankle, reach inside with both thumbs and massage the fabric up your leg with a zigzag movement.
+5. Until the top of the leg of the stocking is well above your ankle, reach inside with both thumbs and massage the fabric up your leg with a zigzag movement.
 Since your VENOSAN® stockings are made of highly elastic material, it is very important that you do not pull the top seam up as hard as you can.

 Taking the stockings off

 1. Pull the top seam of the leg part downwards as far as your ankle.

 2. Push with both thumbs between the knitted fabric and your leg and ease it over your heel.